CHLG-FM

-CHLG-FM (104.3 MHz, 104.3 The Breeze) is a commercial FM radio station in Vancouver, British Columbia.
+CHLG-FM (104.3 FM, 104.3 The Breeze) is a commercial radio station in Vancouver, British Columbia.
 Owned by Stingray Group, the station broadcasts a soft adult contemporary format.
 Its studios are on Horseshoe Way in Richmond.

 CHLG-FM is a Class C station.
 It has an effective radiated power (ERP) of 3,600 watts (9,100 watts peak).
 The transmitter is on Mount Seymour in the District of North Vancouver.